-This paper presents an initial assessment of no-fault auto insurance reform in Michigan that was enacted in 2019 with its provisions phased in from the date of enactment through 2021.
-There was strong political pressure in Michigan to enact reforms because of long-standing issues and problems with auto insurance generally and no-fault insurance specifically.
+This paper presents an initial assessment of amendments to Michigan's no-fault law that were enacted in 2019 and phased in from the date of their enactment through 2021.
+There was strong political pressure in Michigan to reform its no-fault system and tighten its regulation of auto insurance because of long-standing issues and problems with auto insurance generally and no-fault insurance specifically.
 These issues and problems included the high cost of coverage and a large number of uninsured drivers, among others.
 Very high rates in Detroit also led to allegations that insurers were engaging in unfair discrimination against low-income and minority consumers.
-To understand the reforms that were enacted and evaluate their likely effects, it is helpful to understand the conditions in Michigan's auto insurance market that preceded the enactment of the reform legislation.
+To understand the changes that were adopted and evaluate their likely effects, it is helpful to consider the conditions in Michigan's auto insurance market that preceded the enactment of the reform legislation.